SC directs HC Registrar General to secure records on security arrangements for PM’s visit | Law-Order

 - India

+"Heard counsel for parties.
+Taking into consideration the arguments advanced, keeping in view that it pertained to the security of the prime minister and other issues... as first step, we deem it appropriate to direct Registrar General of Punjab and Haryana High Court to secure records forthwith," the bench, also comprising justices Surya Kant and Hima Kohli, said in the order.

+It also directed the Punjab government, its police authorities and other Central and state agencies to cooperate and provide the entire relevant records immediately to the Registrar General.
+The bench has now posted the case for further hearing on January 10.
 The top court was hearing the plea of an organisation 'Lawyer's Voice' seeking a thorough investigation into the breach in Prime Minister Modi's security in Punjab and ensuring there is no such event in the future.

-The bench, also comprising justices Surya Kant and Hima Kohli, has taken note of the plea alleging serious breach in the prime minister's security that took place in Ferozepur, Punjab, on Wednesday and it had led to the stalling of his cavalcade in Bathinda for around 20 minutes.
+On Wednesday, the prime minister's convoy was stranded on a flyover due to a blockade by protesters in Ferozepur after which he returned from poll-bound Punjab without attending any event, including a rally.
+On Thursday, the bench led by the CJI had agreed to hear the plea on Friday.
+The petition has sought preservation of evidence on security arrangements, court-monitored probe and action against "erring" officials of the Punjab government responsible for the alleged lapse.

+The petition filed by Bijan Kumar Singh, vice president, Lawyer's Voice, termed Wednesday's incident as "pre-meditated conspiracy to breach the security of the prime minister and bring national security in jeopardy".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)